Caliphate (TV series): Plot

-Fatima does not reveal her source (Pervin) to her superiors, but does reveal vague details about a terror plot.
+Fatima does not reveal her source (Pervin) to her superiors, but reveals some vague details about a terror plot.
 Her superiors tell her to drop the investigation, and have her suspended for consuming cannabis.
-She remains in touch with her boyfriend, Calle, who's also in the Security Service, and continues to share information with him.
+She remains in touch with her friend Calle, who's also in the Security Service, and continues to share information with him.
 She continues extracting information from Pervin and tries to piece together details of the plot.
-She gets on Jacob and Emil's trail when she investigates intel from Pervin about an abandoned shooting range.
-Jacob gets her license plate, and tracks it down.
+She gets on Jakob and Emil's trail when she investigates intel from Pervin about an abandoned shooting range.
+Jakob gets her license plate, and tracks it down.

-Dolores and Ibbe are at an anti-radicalization meeting when Ibbe steps out to talk with Jacob.
+Dolores and Ibbe are at an anti-radicalization meeting when he steps out to talk with Jakob.
 The host shows an ISIS video and points to a tattoo on the forearm of one of the terrorists.
 Later while at a cafe, Dolores sees the tattoo on Ibbe's arm.
-After Ibbe drops her off, she calls Fatima to tell her she has important information, who asks her to meet her at Fatima's apartment.
-When Dolores goes there, she is stabbed by an assailant and dies.
-When Fatima arrives, an alert has been issued to bring her in, and she plans to escape.
+After Ibbe drops her off, she calls Fatima to tell her she has important information.
+Fatima asks dolores to meet her at her apartment.
+When Dolores goes there, she dies after getting stabbed by an assailant.
+When Fatima arrives, an alert has been issued to arrest her, and she plans to escape.
 She goes to Dolores's house to get some cash and supplies, but two cops also enter.
 She locks them in a bedroom at gun point, before escaping, and becomes the subject of a manhunt.
 She finds shelter at the home of her father's colleague.

 Pervin becomes the focus of attention of Ahmed, one of Husam's colleagues.
 He arrives one night at her house and catches her talking to Fatima.
 He rapes her, and is about to kill her when she stabs him to death.
 She dumps his body in her neighbors' well.
-Husam is under the influence of sleeping medicines and happens to walk into the kitchen and see the blood on the floor, but Pervin convinces him that he is dreaming.
-He never quite forgets this and becomes convinced that he killed Ahmed, until Pervin finally tells him the truth.
+Husam is under the influence of sleeping pills and happens to walk into the kitchen and see the blood on the floor, but Pervin convinces him that he is dreaming.
+He never forgets this and is convinced that he was the one who killed Ahmed, until Pervin finally reveals the truth to him.